 Digital Marketing is not just your company website.
-It's a comprehensive full review of your multi-channel approach that complements your sales plan by setting your business apart from the competition.
+It's a full comprehensive review of your multi-channel approach that complements your sales plan by setting your business apart from the competition.

 Good news!
 It's not too late.